smart-data-models/dataModel.RoboticIndustrialActivities/VacuumPump/doc/spec.md

 ## List of properties

 - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `id`: Unique identifier of the entity  - `location`: Geojson reference to the item.
-It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name`: The name of this item.  - `True`: Indicates if the device is on (true) or off (false).  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `pumpModel`: The pump model identifier.  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name`: The name of this item.  - `on`: Indicates if the device is on (true) or off (false).  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `pumpModel`: The pump model identifier.  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: It has to be VacuumPump.
 NGSI Entity type.  - `vacuumLevel`: The current vacuum level, a value between 0 and 1.
 Required properties
 - `id`  - `type`  ## Data Model description of properties
 Sorted alphabetically (click for details)